jalaj-25/jalaj-25/README.md

 ## 🚀 About Me

-I'm a software developer specializing in web development and data science.
+I'm a software developer specializing in web development.
 I enjoy working on open-source projects and learning new technologies.

+👯 I’m looking to collaborate on web devlepoment porjects.

 <div align="center">
   <a href="[https://www.linkedin.com/in/your-linkedin/](https://www.linkedin.com/in/jalaj-singhal-2a7574287/)">